robhasacamera/CUIExpandableButton/README.md

 ## Future Plans

 Below are some of the current limitations for CUIExpandableButton.
 These are being considered for future releases.
-- Hiding the header, separator, or the icon when expanded
 - Collapsed button sizes other then 44 x 44
 - Background corner radius customization when expanded
 - Other button shapes